nathancarter/weblurch/doc/plan.md

 the later items those that must come after.
 Necessarily, the later items are more vague than the earlier ones.

+## Bug fixes

+ * Navigation pane in auto-generated source code documentation does not support vertical scrolling.

 # Word Processing Foundation

 ## DOM Edit Tracker